dorony/CharniakParserWindows/Readme.txt

 NOTES:

 * This is NOT the multithreaded version of the parser, only the single-threaded version was compiled on Windows.
+* More information can be found in this blog post: http://blogs.microsoft.co.il/dorony/2013/03/02/charniak-parser-on-windows/

 ENJOY